OpenHD/QOpenHD/readme.md

 Building GroundPi images with QOpenHD integrated is handled by the [Open.HD image builder](https://github.com/OpenHD/Open.HD_Image_Builder) as it is very complicated to get right.
 It requires a specific set of packages to be preinstalled on the image, and requires building Qt from source to enable `eglfs`.

-Prebuild SD card images are available on the [releases tab in GitHub](https://github.com/OpenHD/OpenHD/releases/latest).
+Prebuilt SD card images are available on the [releases tab in GitHub](https://github.com/OpenHD/OpenHD/releases/latest).